How Do AI Robo-Advisor Alternatives Work?

 How do AI robo-advisor alternatives work?

 Most follow a four-step flow.
 They connect to your existing brokerage through an aggregator (read-only by default), use a language model with your real holdings and web data as context to analyze your portfolio, let you discuss it in plain language, and then help you build or approve specific trades that you place at your own broker.
 Unlike a classic robo, you stay in control at every step.
-Walnut, used as one example here, is not an investment adviser.
+Walnut, used as one example here, runs this exact loop and is not an investment adviser.

 What is an AI robo-advisor alternative?

 It is a tool that helps you make investing decisions yourself, instead of handing your money to an automated service that runs a fixed model portfolio for you.
 These alternatives connect to your real accounts, use AI to explain and analyze what you own, and let you decide and act, rather than rebalancing on autopilot.
-The common thread is that you keep control of the decisions and the trades.
+The common thread, in Walnut and tools like it, is that you keep control of the decisions and the trades.

 How is this different from a normal robo-advisor?